Malavika-Krishnan/Donna/README.md

 -Reduces Waste:  The primary reason this app is important is that it helps reduce product waste.
 By providing timely reminders about expiring products, users are more likely to use them before they expire, saving money and reducing the environmental impact of throwing away unused goods.

-Saves Money: Expired products often end up being thrown away, which is essentially throwing money in the bin.
-By using this app, users can avoid wasting money on products they don't end up using.
+-Saves Money: Expired products often end up being thrown away, which is essentially throwing money in the bin.
+By using this app, users can avoid wasting money on products t hey don't end up using.

 Promotes Health and Safety: Consuming expired products can pose health risks.
 This app helps users avoid potential health issues by reminding them to use products before they become unsafe.